lorrainescanlon/wild_atlantic_wares/README.md

  - [PostgresSQL](https://www.postgresql.org/) - An object-relational database management system (ORDMBS) is used as the backend for this project.

 ### Amazon
- - [Amazon Web Services](#amazon-web-services) - Platform for hosting images and video.
+ - [Amazon Web Services](#amazon-web-services) - Platform for hosting images, video and static files.

 ### Stripe
 - [Stripe](#stripe) - Used to take secure payments over the web.